40.460.230 Exemptions from a Shoreline Substantial Development Permit

 3. Statements of exemption may contain conditions and/or mitigating measures of approval to achieve consistency and compliance with the provisions of this Program and the Act.

 4. A denial of an exemption shall be in writing and shall identify the reason(s) for the denial.
-The Shoreline Administrator’s decision on a statement of exemption is not subject to administrative appeal.
+The Shoreline Administrator’s decision on a statement of exemption is subject to appeal in accordance with the provisions of Section 40.510.010(E).

 5. Exempt activities shall not be conducted until a statement of exemption has been obtained from the Shoreline Administrator.